 - The overriding purpose of the virtual workshop is to improve the research being discussed.
 A good comment doesn’t just point out a weakness in the project, it also suggests what could be done to make it better.
 Erudition displays are discouraged.

 - Regular eminar sessions will be open to the public and last for 60 minutes.

 - They will be scheduled once a month and upon request.

 - I will recruit 2-3 discussants (from Asia and the United States) to read each paper and offer feedback.

-- Authors distribute their paper to discussants at least seven days in advance.
+- Authors distribute their paper to me at least seven days in advance, and I forward it to the discussants.
 Papers can be either working papers or pre-analysis plans.

 - Authors provide a ten-minute presentation of their work at the beginning of the sessions.

 - One of the discussants provides a brief critique of the work to get us started.
 The author is given an opportunity to respond.
 Then the floor is opened for the other discussants and attendees to contribute.

 - Discussants must have read the paper and provide feedback to the author.
 I expect reciprocity in that authors should be willing to discuss someone else’s research in the future.